The Emergence of Social Media Influencers

 The 3 Main Types of Influencers

-As seen in this study, and at the risk of repeating myself, social media influencers can be grouped into 3 main categories that are positioned in the pyramid of influence.
+As seen in this study, and at the risk of repeating myself, social media influencers can be grouped into 3 main categories that are positioned in climbing the social media influence ladder of the pyramid of influence.

 - Ambassadors and connected consumers: They will emerge from the other 65% of users, and are found among both consumers and employees (staff and partners).
 They join small targeted communities, and their influence is organic, and often difficult to reverse.
 They exchange content and naturally share their comments in their community, and become either the best ambassadors or worst critics for companies and organizations.
 Because they often find themselves on the front line, the impact of their recommendations is crucial for organizations.